Faculty & Staff Directory

 Title/s: Professor Emerita

-With the Fall, 2011 publication of "Consensus-building Journalism: An Immodest Proposal"in Harvard's Nieman Reports.
+Professor Parrella formally retired in June of 2015 but she continues to teach on occasion in the School of Communication specializing in Communication and Conflict Management, Mediation, Negotiation.
+She has taught a variety of courses in Communication including Media Ethics, Communication Processes and Practices, Nonverbal Communication, and Interpersonal and Intercultural Communication.
+With the Fall, 2011 publication of "Consensus-building Journalism: An Immodest Proposal" and "What Mediation Looks Like for Journalists," in Harvard's Nieman Reports.
 Dr. Parrella initiated a national project combining mediation and journalism.
 The goal of this project is to provide an alternative to conflict-driven narratives by establishing more common ground on controversial issues through online public discourse.

 Professional & Community Affiliations